Prompt Manage

 Call A Prompt At Runtime

-Send a normal OpenAI-compatible request to Alephant and include the prompt ID header.
+Send a normal model request through Alephant and include the prompt ID header.

 Alephant prepends the production template messages before the runtime messages you send.